 - 1/4 tsp salt

-- 4 tbsp coconut sugar (brown sugar or sucanat will also work)
+- 4 tbsp coconut sugar or brown sugar

 - 1 tsp pure vanilla extract

 - 2 tbsp vegetable or melted coconut oil